New Zealand warns of exploding whale carcasses after mass stranding

 It would take several months for the bodies to decompose and turn into skeletons.

-The surviving whales were last seen swimming six kms (four miles) offshore on Sunday evening, according to DOC.
+The surviving whales were last seen swimming six kms offshore on Sunday evening, according to DOC.

 Last Thursday a pod of about 400 whales became stranded, with a second pod of more than 200 whales stranded on Saturday.